loudoweb/SpriterHaxeEngine/README.md

 Known issues
 ------------
- - interpolation are not enough smooth
+ - interpolation are not enough smooth (end of animation only)
+ - alpha on BitmapLibrary when no scale and no rotation (copypixels)
+ - reset character mapping doesn't work